Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization: Background and related work

-One numerical approach to fit low-rank Poisson CP tensor models to data, \emph{tensor maximum likelihood estimation}, has proven to be effective.
-Computing a Poisson CP tensor model via tensor maximum likelihood estimation involves minimizing the following non-linear, non-convex optimization problem:
+One numerical approach to fit a low-rank Poisson CP tensor model to data is \emph{tensor maximum likelihood estimation}, which has proven to be successful in practice.
+Computing the Poisson CPD via tensor maximum likelihood estimation is equivalent to solving the following nonlinear, nonconvex optimization problem: